mcm223/dwa15-spring2018/laravel/foobooks-week-13b.md

 # Foobooks: Many to Many

-The following is a __rough outline__ of modifications I'll make to Foobooks during Week 13.
+The following is a __rough outline__ of modifications I'll make to Foobooks during Week 13's lectures.

 __This should not be considered a stand-alone document; for full details please refer to the lecture video and the Foobooks code source.__